• Skip to primary navigation

 An image showing all the ingredients you need to prepare Swedish Chocolate Balls at home.

-• Oats – you should use rolled oats, not the instant variety.
+• Oats – same as oatmeal crumble topping, you should use rolled oats, not the instant variety.

 • Cocoa powder – just use your favorite brand for making these Swedish chocolate balls.